Webstop/core-styles-3/README.md

 ## Docker Notes

 The base hugo image runs the `hugo` command everytime you start a container.
-You can't do things like `docker-compose run build bash $@`.
+You can't do things like `docker compose run build bash $@`.
 Therefore our you can only use bash through the special `bash` container.
 The bash container is based on the same Hugo image as the other containers but it starts with the bash command instead of the hugo command, and it installs Sass in a global